kiranz/just-api/README.md

 Following example tests a GraphQL API that returns location for a given ip address.

-Create the yaml suite file and run just-api.
+Create the YAML suite file and run just-api.

 ```yaml
 meta: